conormanley/tesla/README.md

 ## Motivation

-This stems from a continuous improvement effort for our Georgia plant with the focus of optimizing the work cell.
+This stems from a continuous improvement effort with the focus of optimizing the work cell.

 ## Installation